-Lin has been recognized by The Hill as one of the top lobbyists for grassroots organizations.
-She has been a regular commentator on human rights through media outlets including CNN, MSNBC, NPR, Washington Post, New York Times, Foreign Policy, USA Today, Politico, Washington Examiner, The Guardian, and others.
+Joanne has testified before Congress on international human rights and has been recognized by The Hill as a top grassroots lobbyist for three consecutive years (2018-2020).
+She has been a regular commentator on human rights on CNN, MSNBC, NPR, Washington Post, New York Times, Foreign Policy, USA Today, Politico.